-Another form of risk taking involves the actions addicts take under the influence like driving fast or having sex with people they don’t know.
+Another form of risk-taking involves the actions addicts take under the influence like driving fast or having sex with people they don’t know.
 While under the influence, they have no regard for their well being and put themselves in very dangerous situations.

 6. Hiding stashes

-An addict may hide stashes of drugs or bottles of alcohol in odd places like closets, bathrooms and drawers.
+An addict may hide stashes of drugs or bottles of alcohol in odd places like closets, bathrooms, and drawers.
 They get a sense of ease and comfort knowing that their drug of choice is available at any given time.
-If you have felt compelled to hide your substance of choice, or as a loved one have found hidden stashes of mood-altering substances, then addiction may be the culprit.
+If you have felt compelled to hide your substance of choice, or as a loved one has found hidden stashes of mood-altering substances, then addiction may be the culprit.

 7. Financial Problems

 Because an addict’s whole life revolves around their addiction, it is no surprise that financial problems are common.
 Most of their income is spent funding their habit and therefore other financial needs are not met.
 They may lose their home or car.
 They are constantly borrowing money and are unable to pay it back.
-Some addicts end up on the streets, with only the clothes on their backs, pan handling so that they can pay for a fix.
+Some addicts end up on the streets, with only the clothes on their backs, panhandling so that they can pay for a fix.

 8. Relationship Problems

 Addicts have a really hard time with relationships.
-Consistent use of mood altering drug s make them unable to stabilize emotions.
-It is difficult to hold meaningful relationships when the addict is in a constant state of anger, frustration, depression and isolation.
-For people who are addicted to behaviors relationship problems may be equally as difficult as they are consumed by their compulsion and obsession.
-Any addiction often leads to alienation, betrayal of other’s trust, isolation and loneliness.
+Consistent use of mood-altering drugs make them unable to stabilize emotions.
+It is difficult to hold meaningful relationships when the addict is in a constant state of anger, frustration, depression, and isolation.
+For people who are addicted to behaviors, relationship problems may be equally as difficult as they are consumed by their compulsion and obsession.
+Any addiction often leads to alienation, betrayal of other’s trust, isolation, and loneliness.

 Our greatest hope is that this article offered some insight into the life of an addict so that something can be done before it’s too late.
 Whether you are wondering if you have a problem or are concerned about a loved one JC’s Addiction Recovery Center is here to help.
 Our addiction specialists are knowledgeable and caring.
 Please call 954-589-2001 for more information.